Savage Six: Crime Master's Savage Six

 The third Crime Master assembles Death Adder, the Human Fly, Jack O'Lantern, and Megatak to form the Savage Six, offering them protection from the law and the Kingpin.
 After a fight with Agent Venom, Jack O'Lantern discovers Eddie Brock webbed up as the Crime Master forcefully bonds Brock to the Toxin symbiote.
-The Savage Six targets the people Agent Venom cares about, including his family and Betty Brant.
-When Betty is brought before the Crime Master, she is shocked when the Crime Master reveals himself to be her brother Bennett, who was thought dead after being caught in the crossfire of the fight between Blackie Gaxton's group and Doctor Octopus.
+The Savage Six targets the people Agent Venom cares about, including his family, Betty Brant, and her family.

-When Agent Venom arrives at the Crime Master's hideout, he defeats Megatak and severely burns Toxin.
+When Betty is brought before the Crime Master, she is shocked when the Crime Master reveals himself to be her brother Bennett, who was thought dead.
+Agent Venom then arrives at the Crime Master's hideout, defeats Megatak, and severely burns Toxin.
 Bennett Brant almost kills Agent Venom with a sonic pistol and a flamethrower, but is shot and killed by Betty, who states that her brother "died a long time ago".

 Hunted version

 In the "Hunted" storyline, Kraven the Hunter has Taskmaster and Black Ant apprehend King Cobra, Rhino, Scorpion, Stegron, Tarantula, and Vulture; Arcade publicly brands them as the next Savage Six.

-After the Great Hunt is over, the six stick together as a group.
+When Arcade's Hunter-Bots begin attacking the Savage Six and the other captured villains, the Savage Six manage to fend the off.
+The Savage Six escape after Kraven has Arcade deactivate the force field that he had set up around Central Park, deciding to stick together as a group.